 Noise from machines

-The manufacturer and the user are responsible for preventing noise and other risks with machines, such as noise.
+The manufacturer and the user are responsible for preventing noise and other risks with machines.

 Many work injuries, including hearing impairments, are directly related to the use of machines.
 Work injuries can often be prevented already at the design and manufacturing stage and through proper installation.
 Safety when using machines is also about using the machines correctly.